escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

     Building a Linux scientific environment from scratch.

 :doc:`bibliography`
-    Reference list of academic articles related to the solution of DSGE models.
+    Reference list of academic articles and books related to the solution of DSGE models or Python programming.

 :doc:`history`
     History of current and past releases

+.. raw:: latex

+   \newpage

 Download & Installation
 =======================